blazium-engine/.github/profile/README.md

 ### Testing by Developing Games

-We chose the path of developing games in order to test the engine and the services integration.
-Our approach is that if we make something, it will most likely be something we need or the community needs.
-So far with our first game, Hangman, we needed a Lobby Service, deployment to Discord, and more.
+Developing games is an excellent way to test and validate an engine, tooling, and integration with services.
+We fix any issues we encounter and add features that are missing, making the experience for developers and users alike better.
+With Hangman, our first small game, we added Discord export support, created a lobby service and its engine integration, and fixed a compatibility issue with Safari on iOS among many other things.

 ### Tools and Services

-One important part of Blazium is something that isn't even in the Engine.
-The tools and services with which we develop multiplayer games and deploy them to different platforms.
-Whether it's to just validate a use case, or create completely new functionality, we will do it in order to make our games a reality.
-From turn based board games to realtime games, we will do it all.
+An important aspect of Blazium is the tools and services we are developing for our multiplayer games.
+As we develop more multiplayer games, the types of services we offer, and their capabilities, become more significant.
+From turn based to real-time, we intend to support it all.

 ## Where to Go From Here